FULL-TIME STUDY/RESEARCH GRANTS

 - Invitations to Fulbright Austria-organized enrichment activities throughout the year

-Fulbright Austria (the Austrian-American Educational Commission) offers eight awards for full-time research and/or study.
-Four of these are Fulbright-Mach awards funded by the Austrian Federal Ministry of Education, Science and Research and are specifically designated for candidates with a master’s degree at the time of application.
+Fulbright Austria (the Austrian-American Educational Commission) offers up to seven grants for full-time research and/or study.
+Four of these are Fulbright-Mach Awards funded by the Austrian Federal Ministry of Education, Science and Research and specifically designated for applicants with a master’s degree at the time of application.

-9 Months October 1 to June 30, beginning with an orientation in Vienna in late September.
+9 months: October 1–June 30, beginning with an orientation in Vienna in late September.

 Fulbright Austria reviews project proposals for their coherence and quality and also takes into account their ability to contribute to the promotion of mutual understanding between the people of Austria and the United States.
 It is particularly—but by no means exclusively—interested in the promotion of Austrian studies and in proposals of bilateral or comparative relevance that enhance Austrian-American collaboration.

 Accepted Degree Levels